pcfreak30/skyd/doc/api/index.html.md

 **netaddress** | string
 netaddress is the network address of the gateway as seen by the rest of the network.
 The address consists of the external IP address and the port Sia is listening on.
-It represents a `modules.NetAddress`.
+It represents a `skymodules.NetAddress`.

 **peers** | array
 peers is an array of peers the gateway is connected to.
-It represents an array of `modules.Peer`s.
+It represents an array of `skymodules.Peer`s.

 **inbound** | boolean
 inbound is true when the peer initiated the connection.
 This field is exposed as